8483/notes/topics/electron.md

 ```
 **All tools should be installed as dev dependencies.**

+When running `npm install electron`, some users occasionally encounter installation errors.

+In almost all cases, these errors are the result of network problems and not actual issues with the electron npm package.
+Errors like `ELIFECYCLE`, `EAI_AGAIN`, `ECONNRESET`, and `ETIMEDOUT` are all indications of such network problems.
+The best resolution is to try switching networks, or just wait a bit and try installing again.

 # Run
 Before anything, make sure that `package.json` is updated with the relevant entry file.
 Default is `index.js`.
 ```json